 Nonprofit and Grants Research Conference Room

-The Conference Room, located on the second floor of the main library, accommodates up to ten patrons.
+The Conference Room, located on the second floor of the Main Library, accommodates up to ten people.
 This room is given preference to Nonprofit Organizations and Grant Research.
-To reserve the room please call the Information Desk at 928-373-6513.
-Provide organization’s name, requested date & time, and purpose for room use.
+To reserve the room, please call the Information Desk at (928) 373-6513.
+Provide the organization’s name, requested date and time, and purpose for room use.

-The Yuma County Library District works hard to keep its collection up-to-date, which holds true for the Nonprofit Resource Center section of the library.
-Visit the library’s dedicated Resource Center to find information on Grants, Nonprofits and/or Volunteerism.
+The Yuma County Library District works hard to keep its collection up-to-date, which holds true for the Nonprofit and Grant Resource Center section of the library.
+Visit the library’s dedicated Resource Center to find information on Grants, Nonprofits, Volunteerism, Fundraising, Philanthropy, and more.

 Trainings and Workshops

 The Resource Center offers trainings, workshops, and events relevant to grant writers.
 Click here for upcoming trainings (select “Grant” under Event Type).

 Foundation Directory Online Professional – Available at Main Library (in-house use only).
 Foundation Directory Online provides four comprehensive databases: grantmakers, companies, grants, and 990s.
 Professional interactive maps and charts show a foundation’s grants geographically — right down to the ZIP code — and by recipient type or primary subject with three levels of detail.
 More than 96,000 foundations, corporate donors, and grantmaking public charities.
 Over 1.5 million recent grants.
 More than 480,000 trustee, officer, and donor names — fully indexed.
 Over half a million IRS 990s — fully keyword-searchable.
 39 search fields plus keyword search.

 Foundation Grants to Individuals Online – Available at Main Library (in-house use only).
 This is an online database of close to 8,000 foundation and public charity programs that fund students, artists, researchers, and other individual grant seekers.
 Foundation Grants to Individuals Guided Tour